 It’s such a new concept in our society that we have no choice but to look to nature for answers on how to do this.
-We can absorb a leaf’s essence by considering all that is contained in the leaves—the bright, nuanced colors on the tree's papery growth; the sense of adventure and wonder they inspire; the complex, sometimes uncomprehending way the colors form as chlorophyll breaks down; their reliability—they show up each fall season, only altered each year by temperature, light and water.
+We can absorb a leaf’s essence by considering all that is contained in the leaves—the bright, nuanced colors on the tree's papery growth; the sense of adventure and wonder they inspire; the complex, sometimes uncomprehending way the colors appear as chlorophyll breaks down; their reliability—they show up each fall season, only altered each year by temperature, light and water.
 And finally, the decaying process, as the leaves turn into dirt, supplying nutrients to the rest of the forest.

 Bright and awe-inspiring, as well as growth = Jupiter/Sadge.